Abandon Kansas

-Abandon Kansas is an American alternative rock band originating from Wichita, Kansas that formed in 2005 and went on indefinite hiatus in 2015.
-The band has rebranded to Glass Age in 2019 and is making new music.
+Glass Age, formerly known as Abandon Kansas, is an American alternative rock band originating from Wichita, Kansas that formed in 2005 and went on indefinite hiatus in 2015.
+The band has rebranded in 2019 and is making new music.

 History

-Abandon Kansas formed in 2005 in Wichita, Kansas.
-The origins of the band's name is a play on the words "A band in Kansas".
-Abandon Kansas released their first EP independently in 2005.
+Glass Age formed in 2005 in Wichita, Kansas, under the name "Abandon Kansas" — a play on the words "A band in Kansas".
+The band released their first EP independently in 2005.
 It was self-titled and received little recognition.
-Since then, Abandon Kansas has slowly gained recognition in the Christian music market, achieving recognition by radio vehicles such as RadioU, video vehicles such as TVU, and music review websites such as Jesus Freak Hideout and Indie Vision Music.
-Gaining attention from local, independent, and few national venues, Abandon Kansas continued releasing records.
-3 EPs and 1 full-length album were released from 2006 to 2009.
+Since then, Glass Age has slowly gained recognition in the Christian music market, achieving recognition by radio vehicles such as RadioU, video vehicles such as TVU, and music review websites such as Jesus Freak Hideout and Indie Vision Music.
+Gaining attention from local, independent, and few national venues, Glass Age continued releasing records.
+Three EPs and a full-length album were released from 2006 to 2009.

-In 2009, Abandon Kansas signed with Gotee Records, a diverse record label founded by the Christian pop musician, TobyMac.
+In 2009, Glass Age signed with Gotee Records.
 In the succeeding months, Abandon Kansas released one project.
 Their debut EP on Gotee Records, We're All Going Somewhere, was released on September 8, 2009.
 It contained no tracks that would be repeated on their subsequent full-length release, Ad Astra per Aspera.
 The song, "Months and Years," listed as track 5, was placed in regular rotation by RadioU, a national radio vehicle broadcasting from Ohio and California as well as from repeaters across the United States.

-In 2011, Abandon Kansas released a second self-titled EP one month before releasing their debut album on Gotee Records.
+In 2011, Glass Age released a second self-titled EP one month before releasing their debut album on Gotee Records.
 Abandon Kansas was released on February 8, 2011, and contained four songs (including two repeats from their 2009 release) and two videos.
 Ad Astra per Aspera was released on March 8, 2011, and contained two songs from their 2011 EP.
-Abandon Kansas is currently on tour to promote their full-length release.
-"Heaven Come My Way," listed as track one, is currently in rotation on RadioU.
+The band went on tour to promote their full-length release.
+"Heaven Come My Way," listed as track one, received rotation on RadioU.